szorowi1/szorowi1.github.io/_pages/about.md

 I received my Ph.D. in Neuroscience from Princeton University in 2023, advised by [Yael Niv](https://nivlab.princeton.edu/) and [Nathaniel Daw](https://dawlab.princeton.edu/).
 In my doctoral research, I studied the structure of individual-differences in reinforcement learning using cognitive and structural equation modeling.

-I am broadly interested in psychometrics and statistical approaches for analyzing all types of clinical data (e.g., self-report, behavioral, neural).
+I am broadly interested in psychometrics and statistical approaches for analyzing all types of clinical data.
 I also build software to make science easier (e.g., [jspsych-demos](https://nivlab.github.io/jspsych-demos), [OpenData](https://nivlab.github.io/opendata)).

+Feel free to contact me via [email](mailto:szorowi1@gmail.com).